 Ananya Jain, Material Science and Engineering

 I am working the US Green Building Council (USGBC) on the United Nations Sustainable Development Goals for the city of Atlanta.
-I am helping build the Youth Network around the UN Greater Atlanta RCE.
+I am helping build the Youth Network around the UN RCE Greater Atlanta.
 Along with project management around various campaigns at USGBC, I am in charge of collecting and analyzing data from media to increase the efficiency of outreach.

 Bianca McAlister, Biology; Minor in Spanish

-This summer I am working with Georgia Tech’s Landscape Services within the Facilities Management sector I focus on help maintaining the health and growth of plants around campus.
-The two primary projects that I am working on are reviewing and cataloging the biodiversity of shrubs and other non-tree plantings in addition to identifying areas on campus that are good candidates for invasives removal.
+This summer I am working with Georgia Tech’s Landscape Services within the Facilities Management sector.
+I focus on helping to maintain the health and growth of plants around campus.
+The two primary projects that I am working on are reviewing and cataloging the biodiversity of shrubs and other non-tree plantings, as well as identifying areas on campus that are good candidates for invasives removal.
 My host organization wants to create a performance landscape, a landscape that is both appealing to the eye in addition to integrating landform, hydrology, soils, and biological communities.
-The goal of this performance landscape is to improve air quality, increase biodiversity, and have plants soak up stormwater instead of the water resulting in runoff.
+The goal of this performance landscape is to improve air quality, increase biodiversity, and have plants soak up storm water instead of the water resulting in runoff.

 Camille Quick, Environmental Engineering

 I am working with the US Environmental Protection Agency Region 4 to help create an air quality monitoring plan for a community in Southwest Atlanta.
 We are addressing community and economic development concerns about the sustainability of revitalizing the in-town neighborhoods.
 We are leveraging partnerships with local universities, research groups, and community engagement organizations to better understand the conditions of the site.

 Adrianna Fu, Industrial Engineering; Minor in Computer Science